foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/MLI_helpers/MLI_helpers.rst

 MLI helpers
 ===========

-   This is a set of utility functions for getting information from data structures and performing various operations on it.
+The MLI helpers are a set of utility functions for getting information from data structures and performing various operations on it.

 .. toctree::
    :maxdepth: 2